Where have all the ladies gone? We have nothing today but crude reminders of what ladies once were.

-With Elvis, “idol worship” took a new form.
+With Elvis, “idol worship” took on a new twist.
 The rock musician replaced the “golden idol” of antiquity and this new concept of idol worship has persisted to this very day.

 Unfortunately, Elvis would prove to be the high watermark for the rock n’ roll industry, especially as it relates to women.
-Mainly because it has continued to devolve over the past sixty years along with the “liberated” behavior of women under the influence of radical feminism.
+Mainly because it has continued to devolve along with the “liberated” behavior of female baby boomers under the influence of radical feminism.

 Over the last 60 years, we’ve watched Love Me Tender (1956) Elvis morph into the P. S. I Love You (1962) Beatles, that morphed into Barbara Ann (1965) Beach Boys, that morphed into the (I Can’t Get No) Satisfaction (1965) Rolling Stones, that morphed into Babe I’m Gonna Leave You (1969) Led Zeppelin, that morphed into Nothing Else Matters (1991) Metallica, that morphed into Estranged (1991) Guns and Roses, that morphed into Moist Vagina (1993) Nirvana.

 The degeneration of black rock n’ roll groups has been even more dramatic.
 The gentleman of the My Girl (1965) Temptations, who morphed into I’ll Be There (1970) The Jackson Five, who morphed into Part Time Lover (1984) Stevie Wonder, who morphed into (1990) U Can’t Touch This MC Hammer, who morphed into Boom!
 Shake the Room (1993) DJ Jazzy & the Fresh Prince, who morphed into Money, Cash, Hoes (1998) Jay-Z, who morphed into Nasty Girl (2006) Notorious Big.